iBEAT-V2/iBEAT-V2.0-Docker/README.md

 sudo group add docker
 sudo usermod -aG docker ${USER}
 ```
 After running these commands, you may need to restart your computer to make the configuration take effect.
-One easy way to check whether you have successfully installed the Docker or not is to run the Docker using the command ```docker info```, which should be without ```sudo``` requirement is you have added your username to the `docker` group.
+One easy way to check whether you have successfully installed the Docker or not is to run the Docker using the command ```docker info```, which dose not need ```sudo``` requirement if you have added your username to the `docker` group.
 Please refer to [more details](https://docs.docker.com/get-started/) for potential issues on Docker.

 ### Install Nvidia-docker